-NM Areas Reviewed Findings X Clinicians documented the medication reconciliation process that included the fluoroquinolone.
-We did not find documentation that medication reconciliation included the newly prescribed fluoroquinolone in 13 (33 percent) of 40 patient EHRs.
-Written information on the patient's prescribed medications was provided at the end of the outpatient encounter.
-Medication counseling/education for the fluoroquinolone was documented in the patients' EHRs. Х Clinicians documented the evaluation of each patient's level of understanding for the education provided.
-Clinicians did not document the level of understanding for 7 (18 percent) of 40 patients.
+NM Areas Reviewed Findings

+Х Clinicians documented the medication We did not find documentation that medication

+reconciliation process that included the reconciliation included the newly prescribed

+fluoroquinolone. fluoroquinolone in 4 of 24 patient EHRs.

+Written information on the patient's prescribed

+medications was provided at the end of the

+outpatient encounter.

+Medication counseling/education for the

+fluoroquinolone was documented in the

+patients' EHRs.

+Clinicians documented the evaluation of each

+patient's level of understanding for the

+education provided.

 The facility complied with local policy.